dev-omaFrank/dev-omaFrank/README.md

-- 👋 Hi, I’m @dev-omaFrank
+- 👋 Hi, I’m Franklyn Nmesoma.
-- 👀 I’m a full-stack web, python developer.
+- 👀 I’m a full-stack web developer, a python developer and a Blockchain developer.
 - 💞️ I’m looking to collaborate on the roles mentioned above.
 - 📫 How to reach me: sayhellotodevops@gmail.com